shangshnagyao/SCMG/README.md

 ```
 in this directory to use the Gurobi library in this project.

-The usage is simple:
+## Quick Start
+### Multiplier Graph generation
-1) Navigate to the Gurobi directory and execute graph_gen.py.
-Before execution, adjust the parameters size (specifying the multiplier's bit width) and step (defining the number of logic levels in the compression process).
+Navigate to the Gurobi directory and execute graph_gen.py.
+Before execution, adjust the parameters size (specifying the multiplier's bit width) and step (defining the number of logic levels in the compression tree process).

+### Accurate Multiplier generation
-2) To generate a precise multiplier, simply run mult_gen.py.
+To generate an accurate multiplier, simply run mult_gen.py.

+### Approximate Multiplier generation
 For approximate multipliers, modify the EXPECT_LUT_NUM parameter within mult_gen4approx.py before execution.

-3) The generated multiplier examples are located in the src/rtl directory, while the corresponding testbench files, used for verifying the correctness of the generated multipliers, reside in the src/tb directory.
+The generated multiplier examples are located in the src/rtl directory, while the corresponding testbench files, used for verifying the correctness of the generated multipliers, reside in the src/tb directory.